Almost sure upper bound for random multiplicative functions: Introduction

 \section{Introduction}

 The aim of this article is to study the large fluctuations of random multiplicative functions.
 Random multiplicative functions has been a very attractive topic in the recent years.
-There are at least two models of random multiplicative functions that have been frequently studied in number theory and probability (see for example, Harper \cite{Harper}, \cite{Harper2}, \cite{Harper3}, Lau--Tenenbaum--Wu \cite{Tenenbaum}, Chatterjee--Soundararajan \cite{sound_chat}, Benatar--Nishry--Rodges \cite{benatar}).
+There are at least two models of random multiplicative functions that have been frequently studied in number theory and probability (see for example, Harper \cite{Harper}, \cite{Harper2}, \cite{Harper3}, Lau--Tenenbaum--Wu \cite{Tenenbaum}, Chatterjee--Soundararajan \cite{sound_chat}, Benatar--Nishry--Rodgers \cite{benatar}).
 Let $\mathcal{P}$ be the set of the prime numbers, \textit{a Steinhaus random multiplicative function} is obtained by letting $(f(p))_{p\in \mathcal{P}}$ be a sequence of independent Steinhaus random variables (i.e distributed uniformly on the unit circle $\{ |z|=1\}$), and then setting

-where $ p^{a}||n$ means that $p^{a}$ is the highest power of $n$. \textit{A Rademacher multiplicative function} is obtained by letting $(f(p))_{p\in \mathcal{P}}$ be independent Rademacher random variables (i.e taking values $\pm 1$ with probability 1/2 each), and setting
+where $ p^{a}||n$ means that $p^{a}$ is the highest power of $p$ that divides $n$. \textit{A Rademacher multiplicative function} is obtained by letting $(f(p))_{p\in \mathcal{P}}$ be independent Rademacher random variables (i.e taking values $\pm 1$ with probability 1/2 each), and setting

 The Rademacher model was introduced by Wintner \cite{Wintner}, in 1944 as a heuristic model of M\"{o}bius function $\mu$ (see the introduction in \cite{Tenenbaum}).
 With a little change, one can obtain the probabilistic model for a real primitive Dirichlet character (see Granville--Soundararajan \cite{GranvilleSound2}).
-Steinhaus random multiplicative functions modelize the randomly chosen Dirichlet character $\chi $ or continuous characters $n \mapsto n^{it}$, see for example section 2 of Granville--Soundararajan \cite{GranvilleSound}.
+Steinhaus random multiplicative functions model the randomly chosen Dirichlet character $\chi $ or continuous characters $n \mapsto n^{it}$, see for example section 2 of Granville--Soundararajan \cite{GranvilleSound}.

-A classical result in the study of sums of independent random variables is the Law Iterated Logarithm, which predicts the almost sure size of the largest fluctuation of those sums.
+A classical result in the study of sums of independent random variables is the Law of the Iterated Logarithm, which predicts the almost sure size of the largest fluctuation of those sums.
 Let $(\xi_k)_{k \in \mathbb{N}}$ be an independent sequence of real random variables taking value $\pm1$ with probability 1/2 each.
 Khinchine's Law of the Iterated Logarithm consists in the almost sure statement